Meet your president-elect and board of director-elects

 I am seeking to continue serving on the OMA board because I believe deeply in the association’s mission to advocate for physicians and to strengthen Ontario’s health-care system at a time of profound transition.
 Over the past two years as a director, and as chair of the HR & Compensation Committee, I have seen firsthand the complexity of the challenges facing physicians and the critical role the OMA plays in advancing member interests while stewarding the organization for long-term sustainability.

 My interest is grounded in continuity and contribution.
 I bring a systems-level understanding of health care shaped by senior leadership roles across hospitals, government, insurance, regulation, and academia, combined with lived board experience at the OMA table.
 This allows me to connect strategic decisions to operational realities, physician experience, and system impact.
-I am particularly motivated by the opportunity to help the OMA navigate workforce pressures, fiscal realties, digital disruption, and evolving expectations around governance.
+I am particularly motivated by the opportunity to help the OMA navigate workforce pressures, fiscal realities, digital disruption, and evolving expectations around governance.

 The unique insight I bring is the ability to operate at the intersection of governance, policy, and transformation.
 As CEO of a large public-interest regulator, I understand board-management boundaries, fiduciary responsibility, and the importance of trust and credibility with stakeholders.
 As a health-care leader, I understand physician burnout, system fragmentation, and the urgency of practical advocacy.
 I am committed to contributing thoughtful, independent judgment, constructive challenge, and collaborative leadership to support the OMA’s mission and strategic direction.